polkadot-developers/polkadot-docs/infrastructure/validators/rewards-payout.md

     D --(1.60 x 0.50)--> J
 ```

 Notice the validator commission rate is applied against the gross amount of rewards for the era.
 The validator commission is subtracted from the total rewards.
-After commission is paid to the validator, the remaining amount is split among stake owners according to their percentage of the total stake.
-This means a validator's total rewards for an era include their commission plus their piece of the stake rewards.
+After the commission is paid to the validator, the remaining amount is split among stake owners according to their percentage of the total stake.
+A validator's total rewards for an era include their commission plus their piece of the stake rewards.

-Now, consider a different scenario for validator Bob where the commission rate is 40% and Bob holds 33% of the stake for their validator:
+Now, consider a different scenario for validator Bob where the commission rate is 40%, and Bob holds 33% of the stake for their validator:

 ``` mermaid